kasperfg16/p6-swarm/README.md

 ## Issues

+NOTE: this is for the general system, meaning it does also apply to the other reposetories used in this system.

 1. Local planner

-    The local planner does not plan new plans as seen in this video:
+    The local planner does not plan new plans.
+The desired behavior is seen in this video:

     <https://www.youtube.com/watch?v=dIz_4P2EqKo>

+    Actual behavoir: The Nav2 planner only plans on the basis of the global costmap and does not plan around dynamic objects.
+It does stop in front of them.

     Reason is unknown.